ci-for-research/example-python-monte-carlo-pi/README.rst

 ################################################################################
-ci_for_science
+:blue:`Continuous Integration for Scientific Applications`
 ################################################################################

-A brief example of  Continuous integration for scientific applications, using miniconda_ and Python3.
+👩‍🚀 This repository contains a brief example of Continuous integration for scientific applications, using miniconda_ and Python3.

 Overview
 ********